SEAR, short for Sets, Elements, And Relations, is a structural set theory with the following properties:

 What this axiom asserts is actually a bit weaker than the precise ghost of a tabulation of ; that would require instead of (2) that for any and any set with , there exists a with and .
 However, this stronger statement is still inconsistent, because if we took and it would resurrect in the form of !
 The form given above is weak enough to keep the dead in their graves, yet strong enough to be useful.
 (The former statement follows from the discussion below about inter-interpretability of SEAR and ZF, at least as long as the reader believes that ZF is consistent.
 The latter remains to be gone more into.)

-Exercise: why is adherence to “speak no evil” necessary for Axiom 5 to be reasonable as stated?
+Exercise: why respect for the principle of equivalence necessary for Axiom 5 to be reasonable as stated?

 One thing that Axiom 5 is good for is the recursive construction of sets.
 For example, using Axioms 1–4 we can construct the sets , , , and so on, but we cannot construct anything larger than all the sets in this sequence.
 Axiom 5 allows us to do that.